jon-jacky/Piety/README.md

 Piety code must be developed within its already existing programming environment.

+NOTE: At this writing (Feb 2023) a total rewrite is underway in the *rewrite* branch, to simplify the code and improve its organization and clarity.

 ## Dependencies ##

 The Piety system has no dependencies, other than Python itself